-The goal of the Robert Wood Johnson Foundation Future of Nursing Scholars program is to develop the next generation of PhD-prepared nurse leaders who are committed to long-term leadership careers that advance science and discovery, strengthen nursing education, and bring transformational change to nursing and health care.
+The goal of the Robert Wood Johnson Foundation Future of Nursing Scholars program is to develop the next generation of PhD-prepared nurse leaders who are committed to long-term careers that advance science and discovery, strengthen nursing education, and bring transformational change to nursing and health care.

 For the 2016 cohort, the program will support up to 75 Scholars across the selected schools.
 Each scholar will receive $75,000 to be used over the three years of the program.
 This award must be matched by $50,000 in support from the school (which may be in-kind).

 July 22, 2015 (4 p.m. to 5 p.m.
 ET)

 Informational applicant webinar for interested schools.

 View recording here.